Preview & Edit

 Toni Morrison in 2008.

 What burdens do we carry when we hold the memory of others?
-This imperative to imagine a human who embodies such purpose under the skin, under the nails, and in the grime of the ear.
+It is imperative to imagine a human who embodies such purpose under the skin, under the nails, and in the grime of the ear.

 Morrison reflects on King's imagined presence: